BrevesOrg/Questions/README.md

 ## Repository structure

-The idea is to have  uestions divided in different files, one for each specific role, except for _general_ which contains questions that do not depend on the role.
+The idea is to have  questions divided in different files, one for each specific role, except for _base_ which contains questions that do not depend on the role.

 ## How to contribute